 L2C-310 Level 2 Cache Controller

-The Level 2 Cache Controller L2C-310 improves memory access speed within a SoC by implementing Level 2 memory caching (access within 8 cycles) using slave and master AMBA AXI interfaces, between Level 1 instruction and data caches (1-2 cycles) and Level 3 main memory (30-100 cycles).
+The Level 2 Cache Controller L2C-310 improves memory access speed within a SoC by implementing Level 2 memory caching (access within 8 cycles) using slave and master AMBA AXI interfaces, between Level 1 instruction and data caches (1-2 cycles) and Level 3 main memory (30-100 cycle

 MMU-500 System Memory Management Unit

 The MMU-500 System Memory Management Unit provides address and memory attribute translation from Virtual Memory spaces to the Physical Memory within the System on Chip.
-An SMMU is placed between a device and the system interconnect to translate addresses for Direct Memory Access requests for the
+An SMMU is placed between a device and the system interconnect to translate addresses for Direct Memory Access requests for

 BP140 AXI Memory Interface

 The BP140 AXI Memory Interface provides a single-port memory interface configurable for synchronous SRAM or ROM.
 It supports all AMBA AXI channels except the low power channel as it does not have a low-power mode of operation.
-It can be configured with data width of 64 bits or 32 bits.

 BP141 TrustZone Mem.
 Adapter